jupyterhub/zero-to-jupyterhub-k8s/docs/source/kubernetes/minikube/step-zero-minikube.md

 (minikube-k8s)

-# Kubernetes on minikube (for development only)
+# Kubernetes on minikube (for trial and development only)

-[minikube](minikube) is a implementation of Kubernetes as a local cluster primarily target to the development of applications.
+[minikube](minikube) can setup a Kubernetes cluster on a single computer.
+Using minikube can be suitable trial for new Kubernetes users and for development purposes, but its not meant to be used for production purposes.

 ```{important}
 The Zero to JupyterHub guide assumes you're using a managed Kubernetes service with one of the main cloud platforms and **[minikube](minikube) is not officially supported**.
 You may be able to get help on the [Jupyter community forum](https://discourse.jupyter.org/c/jupyterhub/10).